srrma/stp-14/README.md

 # usrarama's personal portfolio site
-will be updated sometimes, whenever i feel like it
+will be updated sometimes, whenever i feel like it. now remote